DavidWilliamsQA/ims-demo/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-1. Clone/fork the repo unto your computer.
+1. Clone/fork the repo unto your computer, alternatively you could judt download the project and open it in your IDE.
-2. Open the project as a Maven project.
+2. Open the project as a Maven projectin your IDE.
 3. Change the hardcoded MySQL links `jdbc:mysql://35.240.38.154:3306/` in the ims.java, CustomerDaoMysql.java, OrderDaoMysql.java and ProductDaoMysql.java to the link of your own MySQL server.

 ### Prerequisites